-As per the 2011/12 approved Treasury Management Policy, the credit criteria in respect of financial assets held by the authority are as detailed below:
+As per the 2013/14 approved Treasury Management Policy, the credit criteria in respect of financial assets held by the Council are as detailed in the following table:

 Minimum across all three ratings

-Fitch Moody's Standard & Money

-Poors Limit ['] Time Limit 8
+Fitch Moody's Standard & Poors Money Limit Time Limit

-Upper Limit 1 F1+/AA- P-1/AA3 A-1+/AA- £6M Instant access only
+Upper Limit F1+/AA- P-1/AA3 A-1+/AA- £6M Instant Access Only

-£3M 3 months
+£3M 100 days

-£2M 1 Year

-Middle Limit 2 F1/A P-1/A2 A-1/A £3M Instant access only
+Middle Limit F1/A P-1/A2 A-1/A £3M Instant Access Only

-Other Institutions 3 N/A N/A N/A £6M 1 Year
+Other Institutions N/A N/A N/A £6M 1 Year

+Lancashire County N/A N/A N/A £12M 1 Year

-Money Market AAA AAA AAA £6M Instant Access
+Money Market Funds AAA AAA AAA £6M Instant access Only

-Funds 4 Only

-DMADF deposit 5 N/A N/A N/A £20M 1 Year
+DMADF deposit N/A N/A N/A No limit 1 Year

 Sovereign rating to AAA AAA AAA N/A N/A

-apply to all non UK counterparties 6
+apply to all non UK counterparties

 Notes:

-- 1 & 2: The Upper and Middle Limits apply to appropriately rated banks and building societies. - 3: The Other Institutions limit applies to other local authorities and supranational institutions (i.e. ECB). - 4: Sterling, constant net asset value funds only. - 5: The DMADF facility is direct with the UK government, it is extremely low risk and hence the higher limit. - 6: UK investments are defined as those listed under UK banks or building societies in the Sector counterparty listing. - 7: Money limits apply to principal invested and do not include accrued interest. - 8: Time Limits start on the trade date for the investment.
+1 & 2: The Upper and Mi 0

+3: The Other Institution and part-nationalis s to other local l authorities and s supranationa al institutions (i.e. ECB),

+4: This recognises the special status of Lancashire County Council as the City Council's upper tier Council.

+5: Sterling, constant net asset valu e funds only.

+0.

+7: UK counterparties are defined as those listed under UK banks or building societies in the Capital

+Asset Services counterparty listing.8: Money limits apply to principal invested and do not include accrued interest.

+9: Time Limits start on the trade date for the investment.

-The Authority's maximum exposure to credit risk in relation to its investments of £13.85M cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
+The Council's maximum exposure to credit risk in relation to its investments of £22.016M cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
 Recent experience has shown that it is rare, but not impossible, for such entities to be unable to meet their commitments.
-A risk of non-recovery applies to all of the Authority's deposits, but for the £13.85M, there was no evidence at 31 March 2012 that this was likely to materialise.
+A risk of non-recovery applies to all of the Council's deposits, but for the £22.016M, there was no evidence at 31 March 2014 that this was likely to materialise.
+Only £690K of this amount relates to Icelandic deposits, £615K of which was paid in Icelandic Krona and is currently held within an Icelandic holding account.

-The following analysis summarises the Authority's potential maximum exposure to credit risk on other financial assets, based on past experience of default and non-collectability, adjusted to reflect current market conditions.
+The following analysis (excluding Icelandic investments) summarises the Council's potential maximum exposure to credit risk on other financial assets, based on past experience of default and non-collectability, adjusted to reflect current market conditions.

-Balance 31/03/12 Historical experience of default Exposure at 31/03/12 Exposure at 31/03/11
+Balance 31/03/14 £000 Historical experience of default % Exposure at 31/03/14 £000 Exposure at 31/03/13 £000

-£000 % £000 £000

 (a) (b) (a b)

-AAA rated counterparties 7,850 0.00% 0 0
+AAA rated counterparties 9,326 0.00% 0 0

-AA rated counterparties 0 0.03% 0 1
+AA rated counterparties 12,000 0.03% 4 3

-A rated counterparties 6,000 0.08% 5 1
+A rated counterparties 0 0.08% 0 0

-Trade debtors 2,467 Bad debt provision 436 427
+Trade debtors 3,405 Bad debt provision 1,102 568

-Total 16,317 441 429
+Total 24,731 1,106 571

-No credit limits were exceeded during the reporting period and the authority does not expect any losses from non-performance by any of its counterparties in relation to deposits.
+No credit limits were exceeded during the reporting period and the Council does not expect any losses from non-performance by any of its counterparties in relation to deposits.

-The Authority does not generally allow credit for customers, such that £1.548M of the £2.467M balance is past its due date for payment.
+The Council does not generally allow credit for customers, such that £2.209M of the £3.405M balance is past its due date for payment.
 The past due but not impaired amount can be analysed by age as follows: